jmorrison-juniper/MistGuestAuthorizations/README.md

 ## License

+This project is licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)**.

-MIT License - see LICENSE file for details.
+See the [LICENSE](LICENSE) file for full details.

 ## Author